1-bit Adam: Communication Efficient Large-Scale Training with Adam's Convergence Speed: Related Work

-\paragraph{\textbf{Adam}:} \textbf{Adam}~\citep{Kingma2015AdamAM} has shown promising speed for many deep learning tasks, and also admits a very good robustness to the choice of the hyper-parameters, such as learning rate.
-It can be viewed as an adaptive method that scales the learning rate with the magnitude of the gradients on each coordinate when running \textbf{SGD}.
-Beyond \textbf{Adam}, many other strategies that that shares the same idea of changing learning rate dynamically was studied.
-For example, \citet{JMLR:v12:duchi11a} (\textbf{Adagrad}) and \citep{rmsprop} (\textbf{RESprop}), use the gradient, instead of momentum, for updating the parameters; \textbf{Adadelta}~\citep{DBLP:journals/corr/abs-1212-5701} changes the variance term of \textbf{Adam} into a non-decreasing updating rule; \citet{luo2018adaptive} proposed \textbf{AdaBound} that gives both upper bound and lower bound for the variance term.
-In \citet{adam_theoretical,adam_liu2020adam} authors develop a novel analysis for the convergence rate of \textbf{Adam}.
+\paragraph{{Adam}:} {Adam}~\citep{Kingma2015AdamAM} has shown promising speed for many deep learning tasks, and offers very good robustness against the choice of the hyper-parameters, such as learning rate.
+It can be viewed as an adaptive method that scales the learning rate with the magnitude of the gradients on each coordinate when running {SGD}.
+Beyond {Adam}, many other strategies that that shares the same idea of changing learning rate dynamically was studied.
+For example, \citet{JMLR:v12:duchi11a} (\textbf{Adagrad}) and \citep{rmsprop} (\textbf{RMSprop}), use the gradient, instead of momentum, for updating the parameters; \textbf{Adadelta}~\citep{DBLP:journals/corr/abs-1212-5701} changes the variance term of {Adam} into a non-decreasing updating rule; \citet{luo2018adaptive} proposed \textbf{AdaBound} that gives both upper bound and lower bound for the variance term.
+In \citet{adam_theoretical,adam_liu2020adam} authors develop a novel analysis for the convergence rate of {Adam}.